-Second, we note that our main results consider separate regressions for provider and organizational fragmentation.
-It's possible that conditional on each other, these two types of fragmentation could have opposite effects.
+Third, we note that our main results consider separate regressions for provider and organizational fragmentation.
+It is possible that conditional on each other, these two types of fragmentation could have opposite effects.
 Because they are positively correlated, simply putting one in the regression might give a misleading null result.
-We address this possibility using a specification in Appendix Table A2 that controls both for changes in provider fragmentation and changes in organizational fragmentation simultaneously.
+We address this possibility using a specification in Appendix Table A5 that controls both for changes in provider fragmentation and changes in organizational fragmentation simultaneously.
 Accounting for fragmentation in this way returns results that are similar to the main findings with point estimates that are quantitatively small and generally not statistically significant.

-In Appendix Table A3, we show that our results are robust to an alternative measure of organizational fragmentation: the share of physicians in health systems.
-Areas with strong physicianhealth system ties may have more capacity to coordinate services across providers.
-We identify physicians' affiliations with health systems using the Health System and Provider Database (HSPD) at the National Bureau of Economic Research.
+We next show that our results are robust to alternative measures of fragmentation.
+Appendix Table A6 shows that our findings are essentially unchanged when calculating provider and organizational fragmentation conditional on patient covariates.
+Appendix Table A7 uses another measure of organizational fragmentation: the share of physicians in health systems.
+Areas with strong physician-health system ties may have more capacity to coordinate services across providers.
+We identify physicians' affiliations with health systems using the Health System and Provider Database (HSPD) at the National Bureau of Economic Research (Beaulieu et al. 2023).
 A health system is defined as groups of commonly owned or managed provider organizations and facilities containing at least one general short-term acute care hospital, ten primary care physicians, and 50 total physicians co-located within a single HRR.
 This definition aims to capture health systems that have the capability to coordinate healthcare delivery for a broad range of services, including primary care and specialty care in the inpatient and outpatient settings.
 HSPD mapped physicians to health systems annually from 2012 to 2016.
 For our analysis, we generated an HSA-level measure of fragmentation that equals the share of all active physicians working in the HSA who are part of a health system averaged over those years.
 Given potential concerns about mismeasurement of provider organizations in claims data, these results provide further support that organizational concentration does not have meaningful effects on dangerous prescribing.

-Fourth, our assumption of fragmentation selection on observables requires that factors other than fragmentation that influence dangerous opioid prescribing are not correlated with fragmentation.
+Fifth, our assumption of fragmentation selection on observables requires that factors other than fragmentation that influence dangerous opioid prescribing are not correlated with fragmentation.
 It is possible, for instance, that states with fragmented healthcare systems were more likely to introduce PDMPs, which aim to improve communication between prescribers.
 These PDMPs may then reduce dangerous opioid prescribing in areas with high fragmentation.
-To address these concerns, in the last column of Appendix Table A3 we run a specification that includes state-year fixed effects.
+To address these concerns, in the next column of Appendix Table A7 we run a specification that includes state-year fixed effects.
 This approach controls for essentially all state-level variation in policies, including the introduction of PDMPs.
-One advantage of this method is that it does not require directly coding for the introduction dates of PDMPs, as there is disagreement about when to characterize PDMPs as coming into effect (Horwitz et al. 2018; Buchmueller and Carey 2018).
 Encouragingly, these results are quite similar to our baseline specification.